sendwithus/confidence/README.md

 result = myConfidence.getResult();

 /*
-{ status: 2,
+{
+	hasWinner: false,
+	hasEnoughData: true,
+	winnerID: null,
-  winner: null,
+	winnerName: null,
 	confidenceInterval: null,
 	readable: 'We have enough data to say we cannot predict a winner with 95% certainty.'
 }
 */
 ```